Porsche Boxster 981 (2012-2016)

 |911 991 Carrera Cabriolet||4 seats||manual 7-speed||3.4B6||257||287||390||5.0 sec.||178||286||1450||3197||80.4||177|

 Manual gearbox or PDK?

-The PDK gearbox adds significant weight to the car, but with its 7-speeds it is almost as fast on the race track as the manual one.
-The fun factor is naturally lower with the PDK than with the manual one.
-You would expect the PDK serve better in the city traffic, but actually it is unresponsive as the cars with PDK are programmed to use ultra low engine rpm.
+The PDK gearbox adds significant weight to the car, but with its 7 speeds it is almost as fast on the race track as the manual one.
+The engagement, and therefore the fun factor, is naturally lower with the PDK compared to the manual gearbox.
+You would expect the PDK serve better in the city traffic, but actually it is a bit unresponsive as the PDK-equipped cars are programmed to use very low engine revolutions.
 To overcome the laziness, you have to activate the Sport-regime every time you start the engine.
-Then again, don't expect the car to consume less fuel than the manual one.
-The low fuel consumption figures with PDK are achieved with driving style not typical to the Porsche driver.
-With natural driving style there is no fuel consumption benefit to the PDK gearbox.
+Then again, don't expect the car to emit less CO2 than the manual one.
+The lower CO2 figures with the PDK are achieved with driving style not typical to the Porsche driver.
+With natural driving style, there is no benefits regarding the CO2 emissions.
 To use the technology of the PDK to the full on the race track, you have to specify the car with the Sport Chrono package.
-Not because of the silly stop watch on the dashboard, but because of the Sport Plus button which you would need on the race track if you prefer to drive in the fully automatic mode.
-The Sport Chrono package also includes the Launch Control system.
+Not because of the silly stop watch on the dashboard, but because of the Sport Plus button which makes the car fast almost in anybody's hands in the fully automatic mode.
+The Sport Chrono package is also needed to get the Launch Control function.

 The gear changes with the PDK are eyeblink-quick when you change one gear at the time.
 If, for example, you want to change from 4th to 2nd, the gear change takes time as the gears are on the same shaft and the power must first be shifted to the other shaft before the gear change can be carried out.